nguyent2/Translation-of-nucleotides/README.md

 ## INITIAL DESIGN PLAN:

 Summarize a plan which meets the computational requirements to solve the problem.
-Your plan does not need to be syntactically correct.
+My plan does not need to be syntactically correct.
 It needs to capture the flow of logic in a human readable format.
 1. Function is_nucleotide(): Check if each character in the string the user put in is one of the only 4 characters A,C,G,T or not.
 2. Function complement_strand():  Returns the string which will be the second strand of the DNA sequence given that Ts complement As, and Cs complement Gs.